babylonlabs-io/finality-provider/README.md

     - It's where staking rewards for the finality provider are sent.
     - Associated with a Babylon account that receives rewards
     - Stored in the finality provider daemon's keyring
-    - This account is controlled by the key you use to create and manage the finality provider (the one you added with `fpd keys add`).

 This dual association allows the finality provider to interact with both the Bitcoin network (for security) and the Babylon network (for rewards and